BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-A recent security assessment of an application by Ounce Labs has resulted in the discovery of two vulnerabilities that can affect Java Web applications that use the Spring Framework.
+A recent security assessment of an application by Ounce Labs has resulted in the discovery of two vulnerabilities that can affect Spring Java Web applications.

 Spring has been downloaded more than 5 million times to date, which means the security vulnerabilities identified could affect countless companies that use this framework.